5 Best Places to Sell Online in 2020

 Compared to other shopping marketplaces, like Amazon and Shopify, you do not have to pay listing, setup, or subscription fees to use Walmart Marketplace.
 While you do pay a referral fee, the overall payment structure of Walmart Marketplace benefits your business.

 Even though Walmart is a go-to store for shoppers, Walmart Marketplace is a newer option for online sellers, which means less competition for your business.
-If you want to tap into the latest shopping marketplace, think about applying for Walmart Marketplace.
+If you want to tap into the latest shopping marketplace (and one of the best platforms for selling online in 2020), think about applying for Walmart Marketplace.

 The disadvantages of selling on Walmart Marketplace